oidebrett/mattercloudcontroller/docs/site/codelabs/how-to-install-a-matter-app-on-esp32.md

 [1682446010.495854][5286:5288] CHIP:TOO:   UpTime: 1008
 ```

-8. We can control the status of the Matter light using the onoff cluster:
+6. We can control the status of the Matter light using the onoff cluster:
 ```shell
 ./out/host/chip-tool onoff toggle 1 1
 ```

 In the monitor screen for the ESP32, you should see the Light turn on and off everytime you run this command.

-9. You can find out the other different clusters that are supported by the chip-tool by running:
+7. You can find out the other different clusters that are supported by the chip-tool by running:
 ```shell
 ./out/host/chip-tool
 ```

 ### Cleaning Up
-You should stop the chip-all-clusters-app process by using Ctrl-C in the first shell window.
+You should stop the monitor by using Ctrl-] in the esp32 monitor window and erase the esp32 flash.

 It also a great habit to clean up the temporary files after you finish testing by using this command:
 ```shell